-The annual Atlantic Stakeholder Platform Conference is the central hub for stakeholders of the Atlantic Strategy to make valuable contacts and explore areas for cooperation, share information and good practices, promote and identify interesting project ideas, as well as funding opportunities and partnerships for their projects.
+The annual Atlantic Stakeholder Platform Conference (ASPC) offers a great transnational publicity opportunity to deliver the Atlantic Action Plan (AAP) key messages and further promote awareness of its achievements.
+The annual conference is the central hub for stakeholders of the Atlantic Strategy to meet, seek ways of cooperation, share information and identify funding opportunities and partnerships for their projects.

 The Estonian Presidency of the EU and the European Commission will jointly organise a conference on the European Maritime and Fisheries Fund (EMFF) from 12-13 October 2017.
 This event is a unique opportunity for stakeholders wishing to provide input into the assessment of the EMFF support for the implementation of the Common Fisheries Policy and the Maritime Policy over the current programming period.

 It will also allow them to discuss the current and future challenges of coastal communities, as well as potential policy responses.

 The European Union will host the fourth high-level Our Ocean conference in Malta from 5-6 October 2017.
 The conference aims to inspire and empower a new generation of leaders, entrepreneurs, scientists and civil society to identify solutions and commit to actions for safe, secure, clean and sustainably managed oceans.

 Following on from the growing success of the three previous conferences in Bucharest (2014), Sofia (2015) and Odessa (2016), the 2017 Black Sea Stakeholder Conference on Blue Economy seeks to further advance and develop the topics in these past conferences.
 The conference has become a main forum for institutional and private stakeholders working on maritime affairs in the Black Sea to discuss common actions and goals.
 These include, amongst other topics, the support of blue growth, the sharing of innovative business practices, and promoting maritime careers.